 - Discipline proportionately.
 Termination of employment may be appropriate in certain circumstances but should not be done precipitously.
 Employers may also consider ending employment of non-union employees without cause (as long as the termination is not connected to a ground protected under human rights legislation) by providing notice or pay in lieu of notice as required under the terms of employment.

 Snooping can occur for reasons ranging from the sinister to the mundane, including garden-variety curiosity or boredom.
 Regardless of the employee’s motivation, employers should be ready to deal with snoops fairly and decisively.
-This is particularly true now, as recent amendments to Canada’s privacy legislation (which we wrote about here) have introduced a requirement to document breaches of security safeguards, mandatory notification of breaches and the potential for significant fines.
+This is particularly true now, as recent amendments to Canada’s privacy legislation have introduced a requirement to document breaches of security safeguards, mandatory notification of breaches and the potential for significant fines.

 Article by Laura DeVries